hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-docs.md

             </td>
             <td>
-                This updates the using purchase order walkthrough to work with the updated CLI.
+                Changes the PO feature overview to be less technical and more business-focused.
+This brings it in line with the other feature overviews.

+Signed-off-by: Chris Eckhardt <eckhardt@bitwise.io>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-06 20:49:35 +0000 UTC
+        Created At 2022-01-17 22:32:43 +0000 UTC
     </div>
 </div>